 Those who make it this far must conquer the Special Forces Preparation Course (SFPC) to test their physical and mental resilience.
 Passing SFPC qualifies you to attempt the Special Forces Assessment and Selection (SFAS).
 SFAS is a grueling assessment of intelligence, physical fitness, motivation, trainability, judgment, and influence.

 This intensive training takes longer than the Ranger’s pipeline, sometimes stretching over two years.
-It is a testament to the demanding nature of unconventional warfare.
-It also highlights the need for diverse skill sets, from cultural understanding to language proficiency.
+It is a testament to the demanding nature of unconventional warfare and highlights the need for diverse skill sets, from cultural understanding to language proficiency.

 The Multi-Faceted SFQC: More than Direct Combat